adaapp/primers-portfolio-jamesspencer19/README.md

 # Primer Portfolio
 ## Section 1 - Primer Challenges
 ### Primer 1 - Fahrenheit / Centigrade Conversion
-This challenge requires us to allow a user to enter a value before selecting whether to convert it from Fahrenheit to Centigrade or Centigrade to Fahrenheit.
+This challenge requires me to allow a user to enter a value before selecting whether to convert it from Fahrenheit to Centigrade or Centigrade to Fahrenheit.
 As part of the initial design the conversion algorithms were needed for both calculations.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:
 * Get data from the user